 State v.
 C.C.

-Arcadia Biltmore Justice Court – Maricopa County
+Arcadia Biltmore Justice Court – Maricopa County Criminal Defense

 Mr. C.C. was charged with criminal speeding for exceeding the posted speed limit on Indian School road by more than twenty (20) miles per hour.
-Mr. C.C. and his friends were leaving an escape room game in Scottsdale, Arizona and headed home when Mr. C.C.’s friend accelerated to over eighty (80) miles per hour on a posted 40 mile per hour road.
+Mr. C.C. and his friends were leaving an escape room game in Scottsdale, Arizona, and headed home when Mr. C.C.’s friend accelerated to over eighty (80) miles per hour on a posted 40-mile-per-hour road.
 Mr. C.C. tried to keep up and both were pulled over by Scottsdale Police Officers.

 The Scottsdale Police officer that pulled over Mr. C.C. says he made a U-turn after Mr. C.C. passed and saw a moving radar speed of approximately 62.
-Mr. C.C. was honest with the officer and told him he was going around 60 miles per hour, which the officer says was similar to what he observed.
+Mr. C.C. was honest with the officer and told him he was going around 60 miles per hour, which the officer said was similar to what he observed.

 State v.
 B.A